-During 2011/12 the Member development programme continued to respond to changing national and local policy.
-Briefings have been arranged to ensure that Members were kept up to date on issues and developments, including, among other things, the Localism Bill, Mental Health Guardianship, effect of the Health and Social Care Bill and interviewing skills for recruitment of senior staff.
-The Member reference group has agreed to a process of assessing individual development needs, which will feed into the programme for 2012/13.
+During 2012/13 the member development programme continued to respond to changing national and local policy.
+Elections were held in May 2013 resulting in a number of new Members being elected.
+A comprehensive induction programme was completed to provide information and briefings on a range of issues to new and returning Members.
 All officers, including senior officers, are subject to annual Performance and Development Reviews.
 These reviews specifically identify and monitor development and training needs in relation to the individual employee's role.
-During the year, a new Competency Framework has been introduced, which sets out the observable skill levels and behaviours required of every employee at each tier of the organisation.
+During the year, a new Competency Framework was used, which set out the observable skill levels and behaviours required of every employee at each tier of the organisation.

-1) Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation.
+I) Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation.